arfgar00/AVD/README.md

 The repository contains all code related to our AVD module.

-As the project is multi-disciplinary, most of the wasted time will be because of lack of version control, files which aren't necessarily in the correct place etc.

 In order to minimise this wasted time, the plan is (subject to change) we have a single matlab script called 'main.mlx' in which all of our main calculations are made in this script.

 To enable people to work separately as well, it is best recommended for any custom calculations we want to make, that we write functions that we can then call in the 'main.mlx' file; please remember to add any custom functions into the repository